 - Each class offers hours of loudness demonstrations.

 - 1 Year Access to all Course Videos

 Each of the 8 Classes itemized below includes over 2 hours of detailed information and audio demonstration.
-The lessons will be divided up into individual videos as listed below.
-You do not need to attend the Live Classes to participate!
-All Live Classes will be recorded and available on the website the same evening.
-You are free to watch each class at your own convenience.
+The lessons are divided up into individual videos as listed below.
+After purchase you can access the course materials using the “MPG Courses” navigation tab at the top of the screen and selecting the “Loudness Course”.

 This class starts by defining loudness. and demonstrates the most common fundamental mix approaches used to create loud mixes.